PCEngine / TurboGrafx-16 Controller Protocol¶

 | 8 | GND | - | Ground |

-Naming note: Pin 7 is called CLR (Clear) in this codebase because it resets the multitap scan to Player 1.
+Naming note: Pin 7 is called CLR (Clear) because it resets the multitap scan to Player 1.
 Some references label it OE (Output Enable, active LOW) since it enables controller data output.
-They refer to the same signal — CLR/OE are interchangeable names for pin 7.
+They refer to the same signal -- CLR/OE are interchangeable names for pin 7.

 Electrical Characteristics¶